fernando-mc/redmondpython.com/content/lectures/onboarding.md

 >**Tip**: Don't copy and paste commands -- type them out.
 You'll learn far more if you take the time to type everything yourself.

-How do we exit the Python interpreter?
-Easy:
+To exit the interpreter:

 1. Type `exit()` or hit `ctrl+d` to exit the Python interpreter and return to the computer's terminal.
 2. Now, reopen the Python interpreter.
-The key point here is that everything that you entered in that previous Python interpreter session is **lost** between sessions.
-The data does NOT persist.
+A key point here is that everything that you entered in that previous Python interpreter session is **lost** between sessions. **The data does NOT persist**.

 For now, we'll just be working with Python via the interpreter while we learn the basics.
 We'll show you later how to write lines of code in a file and run the script at the command line.